DanielRBowen/UE4-VR-XPlatform-Menu/README.md

 The template supports UE4 version 4.21

-If you are using the UE4 launcher, put the template into UE4 by putting the TP_VRHands_BP folder into:
+If you are using the UE4 launcher, put the template into UE4 by putting the TP_3D_Menu folder into:
 C:\Program Files\Epic Games\UE_4.21\Templates

 <a href="https://docs.unrealengine.com/en-US/Engine/Basics/Projects/CreatingTemplates" target="_blank">See Creating Templates for help setting up.</a>